BAndresen/TOJA/README.md

 Get that extra boost.
 Earn points with each new event and level up.

 ### Export
-Showcase how organized you are.
-Export all your data in csv.
+Export all your data at anytime in csv.

 *All user data shown is fake sample data*